KushBlazingJudah/feditext/README.md

 Feditext can be built easily using the included Makefile:

-- `build` builds a **release** build; this strips out some data that is necessary for debugging.
+- `build` builds a **release** build; this strips out some data that is necessary for debugging, but it's also several megabytes smaller.
 - `dev` builds a **developer** build; debugging information is left intact.
 - `run` runs a **developer** build.

 Less important targets:

 - `check` runs tests.
+  There are none working right now, I neglected to update the database tests.
-- `tidy` tidies up everything.
+- `tidy` tidies up everything, runs gofmt and goimports if they're there.

 The following variables will be useful to you: